rahXephonz/perkakas/README.md

 - `number` (number): The number to convert.

 Returns: Text representation in Indonesian of the given number.

+### <a name="formatPriceDigit"></a>`formatPriceDigit(value)`

+Formats a numeric value as formatted Digit.

+- `value` (number): value about price.

+Returns: Format a numeric value as a human-readable price digit.
+If the value is less than 1000, it remains unchanged.
+If the value is between 1000 and 999999, it is formatted as 'k' (thousands).
+If the value is between 1 million and 999999999, it is formatted as 'M' (millions).
+If the value is one billion or more, it is formatted as 'B' (billions).

+### <a name="formatCryptoValue"></a>`formatCryptoValue(value, prefixed)`

+Formats a numeric value as an Crypto price.

+- `value` (number): value about price.

+- `prefixed` (number): nominal digits for the result.

+Returns: The formatted Crpyto currency price string.

 ## <a name="examples"></a> Examples